volcengine/verl/docs/start/multinode.rst

 If you want to run multi-node training with slurm with Docker/Podman container on AMD Cluster, you can use the following script.

-If you encounter any issues in using AMD GPUs running verl, feel free to contact me - `Yusheng Su <https://yushengsu-thu.github.io/>`_.
+If you encounter any issues in using AMD GPUs running verl, please contact `Yusheng Su <https://yushengsu-thu.github.io/>`_.

 .. note::
     1. You need to use ``podman`` or ``docker`` in the following script.
 We will release the apptainer script later.